How To Let The Five Candles Of Advent Refresh And Renew

 • The fourth candle is the “Angel’s Candle” representing the peace Jesus came to bring peace that God was not angry with mankind.

-• The fifth candle is “Christ’s candle” representing light and purity.
-Lit on Christmas Eve or Day, it users in the Twelve Days of Christmas.
+• The fifth candle is “Christ’s candle,” representing light and purity.
+Lit on Christmas Eve or Day ushers in the Twelve Days of Christmas and Epiphany.

-Even though we are well into the Advent season, it would be good to take a pause and reflect on these attributes.
-Let them refresh your preparations and nourish your soul.
+Even though the Advent season ends tonight, it would be good to pause and reflect on these attributes.
+Let them refresh your final preparations and nourish your soul.
 Take a few more moments and breathe.

-What do you REALLY want this Advent Season to look like?
-Write it down – now build everything else around that.
+What has this Advent Season meant this year?
+Write it down – now begin to build the approach of the New Year on that.
 Please share your thoughts in the comments!
 Let’s encourage each other.

 Leave a Reply